Online PhD in Information Technology

-- Doctoral degree admission requires a cumulative grade point average of at least 3.5* on a 4.0 scale from the conferred master’s degree as well as in any subsequent graduate study.
-Admission to a Doctoral degree requires a master’s degree or higher from a regionally accredited institution, in a field related to the doctoral degree of application.
+- Doctoral degree admission requires a cumulative grade point average of at least 3.0 on a 4.0 scale from the conferred master’s degree as well as in any subsequent graduate study.
+Admission to a Doctoral degree requires a master’s degree or higher from a US Department of Education recognized accredited institution, in a field related to the doctoral degree of application.

 - Paper-based TOEFL (PBT) - 550

 All admissions materials should be submitted to Graduate Admissions:

 All admissions materials should be submitted to:

 Williamsburg, KY 40769

 For a Doctoral program, a maximum of eighteen semester hours earned beyond the master’s degree used for admissions purposes may be accepted.
 Transfer credits must be in courses equivalent to courses in the program.
 All transfer credits must be approved by the Program Director and the Registrar and have been earned within the last five years.
 Grades for any transfer credits accepted into the program do not count in the program GPA.